-According to a recent study conducted by research-based, global performance-management consulting company Gallup, only 13%, or one-eighth of employees across 142 countries are engaged at work.
+According to a study conducted by Gallup, only 13%, or one-eighth of employees across 142 countries are engaged at work.
 This means if you are reading this now, there’s a high chance that you’re not enthusiastic about your job, much less passionate about it.

 Fortunately though, there is hope for those of you who are tangled in such a rut, especially if you are one of those who used to cherish what you do but have somehow lost your way.
-If you are of the group who believe that a fat paycheck is better than being passionate at work, check out these ten reasons from Lifehack on why following your passion is more important than money.
-Then, if you still want to recover that long-lost devotion to your work, read on to find out how.
+If you are one of those who would like to recover that long-lost devotion to your work, read on to find out how.

 If you’re having problems dragging yourself out of the bed for work every other morning, the first step is to admit that you’re no longer as passionate as you used to be.
 Similarly, if you are having bad days at work every other day, you might have a problem.
 That said, this is nothing to be ashamed of.

 Instead of lamenting over it on your Facebook feed, sit down and reflect upon what might have caused you to have these issues with work.
 In order to change for the better, you must first examine what are the things that seem to be going wrong at work or even within yourself.

 Once you’re clear what the root of the problem is, you can start making little changes to yourself and your work environment to get over this difficult phase of your career.

 Start by journaling about your work at the end of each day to help you sieve out patterns about your work life.
 For all you know, you might be engaging in a spiral of self-sabotaging thoughts and behaviours that drain some of your energy away each time.

 How to Condition Your Mind for Higher Productivity